bonedaddy/mesher/README.md

 ### Disclosure

-If you find *any evidence* that *any* of the guarantees are false, please email directly at [disclosure@cybers.eco](mailto:nic@cybers.eco), to coordinate a fix and disclosure.
+If you find *any evidence* that *any* of the guarantees are false, please email directly at [disclosure@cybers.eco](mailto:disclosure@cybers.eco), to coordinate a fix and disclosure.
-Please allow up to two weeks for an initial response.
+Please include as much information as you can, and allow up to two weeks for an initial response.
+A working exploit would be ideal, but isn't necessary.

 If you find any issues with any crates mesher uses, please responsibly disclose the issue to the creators of the relevant crate.
 Please *also* let me know (see **§ Disclosure** below), so I can switch to a safer encryption method.